Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Experimental Results

 \section{Experimental Results}

-In this section we experimentally evaluate the performance of our framework in solving Problem \ref{Prob:mainProb} and then demonstrate its practical usefulness in two applications: uncertainty quantification and prior tuning for SNNs.
-We will start with Section \ref{sec:expSNN2MGP}, where we consider various trained SNNs and analyze the precision of the GMM approximation obtained with our framework.
-Section \ref{sec:expAnalysis} focuses on analyzing the uncertainty of the predictive distribution of SNNs trained on classification datasets utilizing our GMM approximations.
-Finally, in Section \ref{sec:expPriorTuning}, we show how our method can be applied to encode functional information in the priors of SNNs.\footnote{Our code is available at \url{https://github.com/sjladams/experiments-snns-as-mgps}.}
+In this section we experimentally evaluate the performance of our framework in solving Problem~\ref{Prob:mainProb} and then demonstrate its practical usefulness in two applications: uncertainty quantification and prior tuning for SNNs.
+We will start with Section~\ref{sec:expSNN2MGP}, where we consider various trained SNNs and analyze the precision of the GMM approximation obtained with our framework.
+Section~\ref{sec:expAnalysis} focuses on analyzing the uncertainty of the predictive distribution of SNNs trained on classification data sets utilizing our GMM approximations.
+Finally, in Section~\ref{sec:expPriorTuning}, we show how our method can be applied to encode functional information in the priors of SNNs.\footnote{Our code is available at \url{https://github.com/sjladams/experiments-snns-as-mgps}.}

-\paragraph{Datasets} We study SNNs trained on various regression and classification datasets.
-For regression tasks, we consider the NoisySines dataset, which contains samples from a 1D mixture of sines with additive noise as illustrated in Figure \ref{fig:NoisySine}, and the Kin8nm, Energy, Boston Housing, and Concrete UCI datasets, which are commonly used as regression tasks to benchmark SNNs \citep{hernandez2015probabilistic}.
-For classification tasks, we consider the MNIST, Fashion-MNIST, and CIFAR-10 datasets.
+\paragraph{Data Sets} We study SNNs trained on various regression and classification data sets.
+For regression tasks, we consider the NoisySines data set, which contains samples from a 1D mixture of sines with additive noise as illustrated in Figure \ref{fig:NoisySine}, and the Kin8nm, Energy, Boston Housing, and Concrete UCI data sets, which are commonly used as regression tasks to benchmark SNNs \citep{hernandez2015probabilistic}.
+For classification tasks, we consider the MNIST, Fashion-MNIST, and CIFAR-10 data sets.